njlr/buckaroo-with-submodules-example/README.md

 ### Extra Configuration

-Since `test-lib-a` does not use Buckaroo, we need to tell Buck where to find it manually.
+Since `test-lib-a` is not imported using Buckaroo, we need to tell Buck where to find it manually.
 This is done using an entry in `.buckconfig`:

 ```
 [repositories]